Skip to content

 Regulatory Clarity as a Competitive Advantage

-The Swiss Financial Market Supervisory Authority (FINMA) oversees crypto activities with the principle of 'same risks, same rules.'
-If a crypto service is similar to traditional financial services like custody, trading, or asset management, it is regulated in the same way.
+FINMA regulates crypto activities according to the principle of 'same risks, same rules'.
+If a crypto service provider performs traditional financial services such as custody, trading or asset management, then these services are regulated in the same manner.

-An important moment came in 2018, when FINMA published its ICO guidelines.
-These guidelines introduced a functional classification of tokens:
+A milestone was reached when FINMA published its ICO guidelines.
+In them, FINMA issued a functional classification of tokens:

-This system provided legal clarity at a time when many other countries were still unsure whether ICOs were legal.
+This system gave regulatory certainty when many other countries were still questioning whether ICOs were legal.

 The legislation introduced: